Frédéric-Georges Herr: World War I

-During World War I, Herr was the commander of the 12th Infantry Division, he was involved in the battle at Les Éparges. and played a minor role in the Battle of Verdun.
+During World War I, Herr was the commander of the 12th Infantry Division, he was involved in the battle of Éparges. and played a minor role in the Battle of Verdun.
 It is recorded Herr was in "a state of nervous collapse" as the German forces were overwhelming his troops.
 After being relieved at the Battle of Verdun, Herr was put into the head of the Centre for Artillery Studies in France and later on April 6, 1917, Herr was promoted to deputy chief of the General staff.
 On October 10 he was put as chief inspector of artillery training until October 24, 1919 where he was put into reserve.

 Post-Military Career

 Herr went on to win the Grand Cross of the Legion of Honour.
 In 1923, he authored of the book: Herr, Général F-G. : L’Artillerie, ce qu’elle a été, ce qu’elle est, ce qu’elle doit être, Berger-Levrault éditeurs, Nancy, Paris, Strasbourg, 1924, 6e édition.

 Herr died aged 77 on October 27, 1932.